ProtocolONE/ptah-docs/content/docs/size.md

 You can customise the padding and margin of any element.

 {{< hint >}}
-To edit indents for any section, block or element.

 You can update indents for an element right on Settings Panel after selecting the element on Preview Area.

 To update the block indents, hover over the block and click the *Settings icon* at the top-left corner.

-To open the sections Indents Setting, click the *Spacing icon*.
+To open the sections Indents Setting, click the *Spacing icon* at the end of the section's title in Sections Menu.
+{{< /hint >}}

+{{< figure src="/images/margin.png">}}

+{{< hint >}}
 The spacing settings allows you to set the top, bottom, left and right margin and padding of an element.

 To make all margin or padding values equal, click the *Chain icon* and set just one of the value and the others will get the same value automatically.
 {{< /hint >}}

-{{< figure src="/images/margin.png">}}

 ## Size settings and units
 ***